-ISO 20400 Sustainable Procurement – Guidance is in its final editing in ISO PC277 (project committee) that will develop this one standard, to be published early 2017.
-France and Brazil holds the project secretariate and more than 35 countries and 7 international liaison organizations are participating.
+ISO 20400 Sustainable Procurement – Guidance has been published in ISO PC277 (project committee) that develop this one standard.
+France and Brazil holds the project secretariate and more than 35 countries and 7 international liaison organizations have been participating.

 Buy the standard at the ISO website or from your National Standards Body.

 For more information, please visit: iso20400.org

 The standard is closely connected to ISO 26000 and therefore highlighted at this website.